 - Rent + utilities on your house if you work from home

 - Have you purchased polymailers or shipping materials?

-- Extra’s to add “Umph” to your package (Ribbons, paper tissue etc)
+- have you added any extra’s to add “Umph” to your package?
+(Ribbons, paper tissue etc)

 - Banking + Bookkeeping

 - Do you pay for a software system to help with bookkeeping?